merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 1. Quality control of metagenomic short reads using [illumina-utils](https://github.com/merenlab/illumina-utils/), and generating a comprehensive final report for the results of this step (so you have your Supplementary Table 1 ready).

+2. Taxonomical profiling of short reads using [krakenhll](https://github.com/fbreitwieser/krakenhll).
+These provide relative abundance of taxons in each metagenome.
+These profiles are also imported into individual profile databases, and are available in the merged profile database (for more details about this, refer to the [release notes of anvi'o version 5.1](https://github.com/merenlab/anvio/releases/tag/v5.1)).
+THIS IS ONLY AVAILABLE IN THE `master` version on github, and it will be available in the next release of anvi'o.

 2. Individual or combined assembly of quality filtered metagenomic reads using either [megahit](https://github.com/voutcn/megahit) or [idba_ud](https://github.com/loneknightpy/idba).

 3. Generating an anvi'o contigs database from assembled contigs using [anvi-gen-contigs-database](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-gen-contigs-database).
 This part of the metagenomics workflow is inherited from the contigs workflow, so you know this step also includes the annotation of your contigs database(s) with functions, HMMs, and taxonomy.